Predicting Inflation with Recurrent Neural Networks: Econometric framework

-In this application, $G$ takes the form of a neural network structure, in which case fitting the function to the data corresponds to estimating $\Theta_h$ given a network architecture.
+In this application, $G$ takes the form of a neural network, in which case fitting the function to the data corresponds to estimating $\Theta_h$ given a network architecture.
 An architecture $\mathcal{A}_G$ is specified as being a collection of choices that defines the functional form of $G$.
-It embeds two elements: the neural network model (or a combination of neural network models), and a set of parameters specific to each model, referred to as hyperparameters.
-Importantly, the choice of the network model is defined \emph{ex-ante} by the researcher while the hyperparameters are optimized via grid search for each network model.\footnote{Details on the grid search process are provided in appendix \ref{app:model_spec}.} Making an analogy to the nonparametric literature, the hyperparameters can be viewed as tuning parameters that are model-specific, e.g. the bandwidth in kernel regression, or the choice of $k$ in $k$-nearest-neighbors estimation.
-As neural network models, I consider the feed-forward (FF) neural network, the recurrent neural network with LSTM units, also referred here as the LSTM model for simplicity, and a combination of both, called the FF-LSTM model (the next sections provide details).
+It embeds two elements, (i) the neural network model (or a combination of neural network models), and (ii) hyperparameters specific to the model.
+The network models considered in this paper are the feed-forward network, the recurrent network with LSTM units---referred here as the LSTM model---, and a combination of both, the FF-LSTM, as detailed below.
+Importantly, the choice of the network is defined \emph{ex-ante} by the researcher while the hyperparameters are selected via cross-validation.
+Making an analogy to the nonparametric literature, the hyperparameters can be viewed as tuning parameters that are model-specific, e.g. the bandwidth in kernel regression, or the choice of $k$ in $k$-nearest-neighbors estimation.

 Let $\mathcal{S}_{\mathcal{A}_G}$ be the set of parameters specific to architecture $\mathcal{A}_G$.
 The parameters $\Theta_h \in \mathcal{S}_{\mathcal{A}_G}$ are estimated by minimizing the mean squared error loss